ssharma2712/DrPhylo/README.md

 ### Model grid from DrPhylo

-DrPhylo also generates outputs an ensemble clade model when grid serach option is used:
+DrPhylo also generates outputs an ensemble clade model when the grid search option is used:

 ```